Visit by far-right Israeli lawmaker sparks Jerusalem unrest

 Sunday’s unrest took place in a contested hilltop compound revered by Jews and Muslims.
 The compound is home to the Al Aqsa Mosque, the third-holiest site in Islam.
 It also the holiest site for Jews, who call it the Temple Mount and revere it as the home of the biblical Temples.
 The competing claims to the site lie at the heart of the Israeli-Palestinian conflict and have triggered numerous rounds of violence.

-Itamar Ben-Gvir, leader of a small ultranationalist opposition party in party and a follower of the late racist rabbi, Meir Kahane, entered the compound early Sunday along with dozens of supporters.
+Itamar Ben-Gvir, leader of a small ultranationalist opposition party and a follower of the late racist rabbi, Meir Kahane, entered the compound early Sunday along with dozens of supporters.

 Palestinians shouted “God is great” as Ben-Gvir, accompanied by Israeli police, shouted “the Jewish people live.”
 Later, a crowd of Palestinians barricaded inside the mosque threw fireworks and stones toward police, who did not immediately respond.